nr001/esp32_cleargrass_gateway/README.md

 # esp32_cleargrass_gateway
 Build a esp32 wifi gateway that collects cleargrass thermometer data

-This is a gateway that uses an esp32 for collecting bluetooth data of the cleargrass e-ink thermometer.
+This is a gateway that uses an esp32 for collecting bluetooth data of the cleargrass e-ink thermometer (https://qingping.co/cg_temp_rh_monitor/overview).
 The collected data can be retrieved via a wifi webinterface as json data structure which makes the integration to other systems (smarthome / etc.) quite simple.

 # example